-- The best way to develop a strong Facebook page is to share quality messages.
-Quality, in terms of Facebook’s algorithm, is judged by “Relevancy” — essentially how many people that react (“engage”) with your posts in some
+The best way to develop a strong Facebook page is to share quality messages.
+Quality, in terms of Facebook’s algorithm, is judged by “relevancy, which is essentially the number of people that react (“engage”) with your posts.

-- Whenever possible, try to include visual with your posts.
-On Facebook, photos and videos have more “stopping power” than just text posts.
-Each audience is different, so try to share different kinds of messages — photos, videos, links —to see what type of post and what kinds of topics are interesting to your followers.
+- Whenever possible, try to include visuals with your posts.
+On Facebook, photos and videos have more “stopping power” than text-only posts.
+Each audience is different, so try to share different kinds of messages—photos, videos, links—to see what type of post and what kinds of topics are interesting to your followers.

-- Facebook gives priority to posts that get more engagements and comments, but also actively suppresses posts that “bait” users to take an action — g. messages that say as “Like this post if…” or “Comment with…”.
-Avoid explicitly asking users to engage, and find more organic ways to get followers to take an action.
+- Facebook gives priority to posts that get more engagements and comments, but also actively suppresses posts that “bait” users to take an action—e.g. messages that say “Like this post if…” or “Comment with…”.
+Avoid explicitly asking users to engage, and find more organic ways to convince followers to take an action.

-- Facebook is very sensitive to pages that post too much — this is especially so for brand If you post too frequently, Facebook’s algorithm will show your posts to fewer people.
+- Facebook is very sensitive to pages that post too much, which is especially true for “brand” posts.
+If this is the case, Facebook’s algorithm will show your posts to fewer people.
 Post too infrequently, however, and your organization will have difficulty maintaining and growing your following.

 - Your post frequency will depend on how much content your unit produces.
-If your posts are getting little to no response, consider being more thoughtful about how often you post, and at what time of the day and week you are posting.
+If your posts are getting little to no response, consider being more thoughtful about how often you post and when you are posting.

 - Be prompt when it comes to responding to questions and comments.
-You don’t necessarily need to answer every comment on every post, but when applicable be sure to monitor and respond appropriately.
+You don’t necessarily need to answer every comment on every post, but be sure to monitor and respond when applicable.
 This frequency will also vary greatly depending on your unit’s activity on Facebook.

 Pages vs Groups — Two Ways to Connect to Your Facebook Audience

-- Pages are essentially profiles for organizations, where you can post AS your organization, as opposed to an individual affiliated with your organization.
+- Pages are essentially profiles for organizations, where you post as your organization, as opposed to posting as an individual affiliated with your organization.

 - Pages allow you to post in essentially the same way that regular users do – you can broadcast news, videos, photos and text messages publicly to followers that have the potential to be seen by larger audiences.

-- You can put money behind your messages to allow them to reach a wider audience of your followers as well as people outside of your page’s community, but page posts are also monitored closely by Facebook’s algorithms.
+- You can put money behind your page messages to allow them to reach a wider audience of your followers as well as people outside of your page’s community.

 If you are putting in an effort to post on Facebook more than once a week, a modest advertising budget will make sure your efforts are being seen.
 Visit Facebook’s Advertising Page to read more about how they can support your efforts.
-Facebook assists users in creating ads by helping you determine your goals and suggesting ad types to reach those goals.
-Facebook offers many tools to help ensure that the right people see your messages, but it also provides a lot of options.
-If you are considering using Facebook Ads, we would be happy to help you get started — please contact us.
+Facebook assists users in creating ads by helping determine goals and suggesting ad types to reach those goals.
+Facebook offers many tools to help ensure that the right people see intended messages, but it also provides a lot of options.

 Other Helpful tips can be found in Facebook’s Help Section.
 Contact us if you have any questions about using Facebook, or if you have feedback on this page.